-Morona is a large block in the proven Maranon Basin with a very large upside potential (approximately 320-500 million boe) with several high impact plays and prospects.
-The key asset within this block is the Situche Central oil field, which was discovered and proven up by two tested wells, and which has certified gross 3P reserves of 83 million barrels, a big 200 million barrel potential, and the opportunity for near term cash flow.
-Morona represents an important acquisition and strategic fit for GeoPark that significantly increases our overall inventory of reserves and exploration resources and can contribute to our long term durable growth.
-GeoPark has designed a phased work program that permits a step-by-step development to put the Situche Central field into production initially through a long-term test to begin generating cash flow.
+Morona is a large block in the proven Maranon Basin with a large upside potential (approximately 320-500 million boe) with several high impact plays and prospects.
+The block's key asset is the Situche Central oil field, which was discovered and proven up by two wells (which tested at a combined rate of 7,500 bopd), and which has certified gross 3P reserves of 83 million barrels, a big 200 million barrel potential, and the opportunity for near-term cash flow.
+Morona represents an important acquisition for GeoPark that significantly increases our overall inventory of reserves and exploration resources and can contribute to our long-term durable growth.
+GeoPark has designed a phased work program that is expected to put the Situche Central field into production initially through a long-term test to begin generating cash flow - with 'first oil' targeted for 2019.